feilipu/z88dk-libraries/regis/README.md

 Read here for a full description on [how to enable ReGIS for Windows 10 and Linux desktop machines](https://feilipu.me/2022/09/28/regis-serial-graphics-for-arduino-rc2014/).

+There is a [Programmer Reference Manual for VT330/VT340 Terminals](https://vt100.net/docs/vt3xx-gp/) describing how to use ReGIS, as well as the [VT125 Primer](https://github.com/feilipu/z88dk-libraries/blob/master/regis/doc/EK-VT125-GI-001_VT125_ReGIS_Primer_May82.pdf) document provided here.

 Compiled with sccz80 version 19569-078eaec31-20220528, and using zsdcc version 4.2.0 [r13131](https://sourceforge.net/p/sdcc/code/13131/log/?path=/trunk/sdcc).

 ## Installation